Goreli/DKMCPPM/20191112/perm_gen/readme.md

 The **-e** and **-i** options are mutually exclusive.
 They provide light-weight support for regular expression based filtering and are expected to comply with the ECMAScript standard.
 The specification of the ECMAScript standard can be found here: http://www.cplusplus.com/reference/regex/ECMAScript/.

 Note that not all regular expressions can be used interchangeably on Windows and Linux command lines.
 This is because the different platforms use different escape characters and, in general, different command line syntax rules.
-This may cause unexpected behaviour of regular expressions when migrated to a different platform.
+This may cause unexpected behaviour of regular expressions when migrating them between the platforms.
 Part of the roadmap for this application is to develop a text file based regex filter in order to offer platform independent interpretation of regex expressions as well as an advanced filtering facility.

 If there are no command line arguments specified then the application prints its usage instructions.